-1. Surface Pro 4 with upto 1TB Memory
+Surface Pro 6 comes with up to 1TB Memory

-Microsoft has continued its line of the Surface Pro tablets with 2015 model Surface Pro 4.
-Just like SP3, it is fully customizable and available in different models and configurations:
+Microsoft has continued its line of the Surface Pro tablets with the new 2018 model of Surface Pro 6 ($899).
+Just like SP3 (that was originally covered in this article in 2014), it is fully customizable and available in different models and configurations:

-- Intel Core M3 models available with 4GB RAM and 128GB SSD drive
+- Intel Core i5 configuration available with 128GB SSD drive and 8GB RAM

 Do you like Surface Pro tablets?

 Would you prefer Surface Pro tablets or other Windows tablets for engineering?